 Fill your space with healthy indoor plants, photos of friends and family, a color scheme that soothes you, and anything else that makes you want to curl up in your bed just by looking at the bedroom.

 If possible, remove your work desk, TVs, or any other sources of stress and stimulation from your sleeping space.
 If you have to have these items near the bed, (I've been in small apartments too!) try configuring a setup that is organized and attractive to you.

 6) Seeking Morning Sunlight Can Help Your Sleep

-I love this sleeping hack because of how simple it is to do!
-Outside of a day where literally no sun is getting through, (which does happen sometimes), seeking sunlight first thing when you wake up is as easy as opening the blinds.
+This is a great sleeping hack because of how simple it is to do!
+Seeking sunlight the first thing when you wake up is as easy as opening the blinds.

-Why does seeking sunlight when you first wake up help you sleep better?
-Even though the sleep portion of your day is technically coming to an end, exposure to sunlight directly influences our circadian rhythms.
-Like I said in an earlier tip, avoiding blue light at night has the same inherent purpose as getting sunlight in the morning.
+Why does seeking sunlight when you first wake up help improve your sleep?
+Even though the sleep portion of your day is technically coming to an end, exposure to sunlight directly influences your circadian rhythm.

 All this talk of sleep has me ready for bed, how about you!?
-Before you head off to bookend your day, what other sleeping tips have been helping you improve your sleep!
+Before you head off to bookend your day, make sure to comment what other sleeping tips have been helping you improve your sleep!
 Now, go get that beauty sleep!
 (Not that you need it😍)